Configuring file name handling in a channel

 File name options

-Enabling filename processing gives you access to special properties relating to how file names should be handled.
+Select Enable Filename Processing for access to special properties relating to how file names should be handled.

 Add Prefix: Enter a prefix for the files processed in the channel when they are stored in the destination folder.
 To keep the prefix apart from the filename, you can add a separator character (such as prefix_ to create prefix_filename.jpg in the output.)

 Replace Files With Same Name: Select this option to have Connect replace any file with a duplicate name in the output folder.
 Otherwise, it adds a running number to the file automatically.